MadaraPremawardhana/MadaraPremawardhana/README.md

 <br>

-I build digital twins: virtual models that watch a real system, learn its habits, and then tell you what it is about to do.
-Currently that system is a photovoltaic solar array, and the question is how much cleaner energy we can pull out of it before the sun goes down.
-Previously it has been military simulators, city blocks, rivers, and a forest.
+What's your PhD in?

-This README is itself a low-fidelity twin.
-Calibration data below.
+I built digital twins: virtual models that watched a real system, learned its habits, and then told you what it was about to do.
+At the time, the system was a photovoltaic solar array, and the question was how much cleaner energy we could pull out of it before the sun went down.
+Previously, I had worked on military simulators, city blocks, rivers, and a forest.
 ---

 ## ◤ Live state